Day trading stocks and technical analysis is a scam.

 And to those people, I’d say, “I doubt it.
 With enough trades, you will lose money.”

-Also, per the research studies, there is no learning component to day trading - so that $5,000 course will not teach you how to be profitable.
+Also, per the research studies (which indicate that 99.8% of day traders lose money), there is no learning component to day trading - so that $5,000 course will not teach you how to be profitable.

-A lot of my students have lost money with day trading, technical analysis and penny stocks too (actually, I've NEVER met a profitable day trader).
+A lot of my members have lost money with day trading, technical analysis and penny stocks too (actually, I've NEVER met a profitable retail day trader of stocks).

 If you ever have an opportunity to peel back the layers and review the results of many day traders (or ask them to login live and show you their account’s trading history / filled trades), it’s likely that almost all of them lose money.

-And… the reason isn’t that they’re dumb, rather the reason is just that it’s impossible for retail traders to make consistent money by day trading, trading penny stocks or trading forex.
+And… the reason isn’t that they’re dumb, rather the reason is just that it’s virtually impossible for retail traders to make consistent money by day trading, trading penny stocks or trading forex (the expected outcome of every day trade is negative).

 Whenever I day traded, I never felt comfortable that any indicator or pattern was reliably profitable.
 Even if I made money on the trade, it could have just been luck.